aptible/deploy-demo-preview-example/README.md

 ## Considerations

-These workflows cover the simplest use case, so they can be customized further using the options provided by using different [events to trigger](https://docs.github.com/en/actions/reference/events-that-trigger-workflows)the workflows.
-The [push](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push) and [pull_request](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request)event documentation in particular includes practical examples for everyday use cases.
+These workflows cover the simplest use case, so they can be customized further using the options provided by using different [events to trigger](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) the workflows.
+The [push](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push) and [pull_request](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request) event documentation in particular includes practical examples for everyday use cases.

 ## Copyright